-Currently we have four children who have an Education Health Care Plan and eleven who have a Support Plan.
-In addition to this three children have a behaviour plan.
+Currently we have three children who have an Education Health Care Plan and six who have a Support Plan.
+In addition to this two of these children also have a behaviour plan.

 If a child has a medical need that impacts on their education this will be included on their Education Health Care Plan with support from the school nurse and parents.